Florida school shooting timeline

 11:22 a.m.

-Trump addressed the nation, describing the incident as a “scene of terrible violence, hatred, and evil."
+Trump addressed the nation, describing the massacre as a “scene of terrible violence, hatred, and evil."

 He vowed to work with state and local leaders to help “secure our schools and tackle the difficult issue of mental health.”